 There was a large gathering of spectators at Hampden Park on Saturday 2 September for the Queen's Park Club Sports.
 The band of the Highland Light Infantry was in attendance and J Harvie of Queen's Park won the Two Miles Walk competition.

 A week later, Queen's travelled to Dunterlie Park in Barrhead to take on Arthurlie and went down to a surprise 2-1 defeat before a crowd of 2,000.
-Queen's were without William Harrower, who had received a nasty injury on the previous Saturday, and had George Gillespie of Rangers guesting in goal.
+Queen's were without Bill Harrower, who had received a nasty injury on the previous Saturday, and had George Gillespie of Rangers guesting in goal.
 Queen's were not helped by the fact that two players missed the train to Barrhead.
 Two replacements were drafted in, but reports suggested that they would have been better off playing with the nine men.
 Willie Anderson scored the Queen's goal.

 In the draw for the second round of the Scottish Cup on the following Tuesday, Queen's Park were drawn against Rangers, meaning that the Govan side were visitors to Hampden Park on two consecutive Saturdays.